 Comparison12 min read

-Referral vs Affiliate vs Reseller: Which Partner Model Fits Your SaaS?
+Referral vs Affiliate vs Reseller: Which Partner Model Fits Your MSP?
 (2026)

 The short version:

-Referral partners send warm introductions and earn the highest commission per deal at the lowest volume.
-Affiliates drive scaled traffic via content and links at lower commission per deal but higher volume.
-Resellers transact directly with end customers and earn margin instead of commission.
-Most B2B SaaS programs eventually run all three — but should start with one.
+Referral partners send warm introductions and earn the highest commission per referred client at the lowest volume.
+Affiliates drive scaled awareness via content and links at lower commission per client but higher volume.
+Resellers transact directly with end clients and earn margin instead of commission.
+Most MSP partner programs eventually run all three — but should start with one.

 Quick Comparison